Industry Standards & Best Practices

 The Third Generation Partnership Project (3GPP): 3GPP is an organization that seeks to unite mobile telecommunications standard development organizations.
 ZTE serves as vice chair for the RAN2 (Radio Layer 2 and Radio Layer 3 Radio Resource Control) and chair for RAN3 (UTRAN/E-UTRAN/NG-RAN Architecture and Related Network Interfaces) working groups.
 ZTE also takes on additional responsibilities in multiple 5G security standards projects like the Security Assurance Specification for the Network Exposure Function (SCAS NEF) and the Security Assurance Specification for Inter-PLMN User Plane Security (SCAS IPUPS).

-Global System for Mobile Communications Association (GSMA): The GSMA seeks to establish industry-recognized security governance standards that optimize product development and lifecycle management process for mobile operators.
+Global System for Mobile Communications Association (GSMA): The GSMA seeks to establish industry-recognized security governance standards that optimize product development and lifecycle management processes for mobile operators.
 ZTE is involved in the GSMA’s Fraud and Security Group, contributes to NESAS development, and has two senior engineers in GSMA’s Coordinated Vulnerability Disclosure (CVD) program panel of experts.

-Other Relevant Industry-Recognized Leadership Roles and Participation: ZTE is the board member of the European Telecommunications Standards Institute (ETSI) and the Global mobile Suppliers Association (GSA), project leader in the Global TD-LTE Initiative (GTI), member of the Forum for Incident Response and Security Teams (FIRST), and a Common Vulnerabilities and Exposures (CVE) Numbering Authority.
+Other Relevant Industry-Recognized Leadership Roles and Participation: ZZTE is the board member of the European Telecommunications Standards Institute (ETSI) and the Global mobile Suppliers Association (GSA), project leader in the Global TD-LTE Initiative (GTI), member of the Forum for Incident Response and Security Teams (FIRST), and a Common Vulnerabilities and Exposures (CVE) Numbering Authority.